Uralla, New South Wales: History

 During 2008 Uralla recorded the state's highest rise in property values at 35 per cent over the last 12 months, according to a report from Australian Property Monitors.

 Climate

-Uralla has an oceanic climate (Köppen: Cfb, Trewartha: Dobk/Cfbk), with warm summers and cool winters.
+Uralla has an oceanic climate (Köppen: Cfb), with warm, stormy summers and cool to cold winters with a few snowfalls and many frosts.

 Population

-According to the 2016 census of Population, there were 2,421 people in Uralla:
+According to the 2016 census, the population of Uralla was 2,421: